Over 62 million are at risk of severe weather as tornado-spawning storm system treks across Central US - KTVZ

 “Worst hail I’ve ever heard in Davenport.
 Sounded like bricks hitting the roof,” Davenport resident Paul Schmidt wrote on Facebook.

-Dangerous nighttime tornadoes are still possible overnight in parts of Arkansas, Oklahoma and southern Missouri — areas already reeling from last week’s devastating tornado damage and storms that killed 32 people.
+Dangerous nighttime tornadoes were still possible overnight in parts of Arkansas, Oklahoma and southern Missouri — areas already reeling from last week’s devastating tornado damage and storms that killed 32 people.

+A tornado warning was issued early Wednesday near Hardy, Arkansas, where the National Weather Service reported the storm had produced “a large and extremely dangerous tornado.”
+Hardy is about 60 miles northwest of Jonesboro, Arkansas.

+The area was included in a tornado watch that was issued for over 2 million people in parts of central and northern Arkansas, southern Illinois, and southeastern Missouri until 9:00 a.m. — including in Little Rock, Arkansas, which sustained heavy damage last week and has been clearing debris for days.

 On Wednesday, the severe storm threat shifts to the east, impacting much of the Ohio Valley and the Great Lakes.